Ultimate Guide to Chipped and Cracked Teeth

 There are many ways that a person can break a permanent original tooth.
-According to Crest, when a chip occurs on the chewing surfaces of the flat teeth in the back of the mouth, that means a broken cusp has happened.
+When a chip occurs on the chewing surfaces of the flat teeth in the back of the mouth, that means a broken cusp has happened.
 No matter where the tooth break or crack occurs, a dental professional can help rectify the dental problem and inform you about possible cosmetic dentistry treatment options.

 The best method of treating damaged teeth is to prevent dental injuries in the first place, if possible.
 Craze lines, which are cracks in tooth enamel that are relatively harmless, may also appear because of the following reasons.